isomerpages/nparks-lbtl/pages/Frequently Asked Questions.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>For feedback on Lights by the Lake 2025, click <a href="https://go.gov.sg/lbtl2025-feedback" rel="noopener noreferrer nofollow" target="_blank">here</a>.
+<p>To give feedback on Lights by the Lake 2026, click here.
-<br>For feedback on NParks Concert Series in the Park: Rockestra®, click
+<br>For feedback on NParks Concert Series in the Park: Rockestra®, click here.
-<a href="https://go.gov.sg/rocksep24-feedback" rel="noopener noreferrer nofollow" target="_blank">here</a>.
 <br>For feedback related to parks, greenery, plants or animals, click <a href="https://www.nparks.gov.sg/contact-us#feedback" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 </div>
 </details>